azu/monorepo-utils/packages/@monorepo-utils/collect-changelog/README.md

       --changelog the file path of CHANGELOG.md
       --directory the root directory of monorepo
       --template  handlebars template path
+      --name set package name if it not defined

     Examples
       $ collect-changelog-from-tag --directory /path/to/monorepo-project/ "tag@version"